 - An opportunity to learn about cutting-edge neural technologies as well as research and career options.

-- Access to lectures about ethics, communications, laboratory safety, and other relevant topics.
+- Access to lectures and hands-on activities focused on neuroscience, neural engineering, neuroethics, communications, laboratory safety and other relevant topics.

 - Frequently Asked Questions about the YSP program.